-- Vardan Atayan Chairman of the Executive Board, over 19 years experience - Zakar Boyajyan First Vice-Chairman of the Executive Board, Risk Management Director, Member of the Executive Board, over 23 years experience - Mesrop Hakobyan Vice-Chairman of the Executive Board, Operational and information Systems Director, Member of the Executive Board, over 13 years of experience - Gohar Grigoryan Chief Accountant, Member of the Executive Board, over 21 years experience - Ovsanna Arakelyan Vice-Chairman of the Executive Board, Director of Legal Services and Overdue Liabilities Collection, Member of the Executive Board, over 15 years experience - David Petrosyan Vice-Chairman of the Executive Board, Director of Corporate Business Promotion and Sales, Member of the Executive Board, over 12 years experience - Gurgen Ghukasyan, Vice-Chairman of the Executive Board, Director of Retail Business Promotion and Sales, Member of the Executive Board, over 10 years experience
+- Vardan Atayan, Chairman of the Executive Board, over 20 years experience - Zakar Boyajyan, First Vice-Chairman of the Executive Board Risk Management Director, Member of the Executive Board, over 24 years experience - Mesrop Hakobyan, Vice-Chairman of the Executive Board, Operational and information Systems Director, over 14 years of experience - Gohar Grigoryan, Chief Accountant, Member of the Executive Board, over 22 years experience - Arakelyan Ovsanna, Vice-Chairman of the Executive Board Director of Legal Services and Overdue Liabilities Collection, Member of the Executive Board, over 16 years experience - David Petrosyan, Vice-Chairman of the Executive Board, Director of Corporate Business Promotion and Sales, over 13 years experience - Ghukasyan Gurgen, Vice-Chairman of the Executive Board, Director of Retail Business Promotion and Sales, over 11 years experience

-The Bank had 891 employees on 31 March 2015.
+The Bank had 888 employees on 31 December 2015.

-The Bank's sole shareholder is Glovery Holding Limited.
+The Bank's main shareholder is Glovery Holding Limited.